solana-developers/solana-cookbook/docs/gaming/energy-system.md

 ## Anchor program

-Here we will build a program which refills energy over time which the player can then use to perform actions in the game.
+In this tutorial, we will guide you through the process of creating a program that gradually replenishes the player's energy reserves over time.
+This, in turn, will enable them to execute various actions within the game.
-In our example it will be a lumber jack which chops trees.
-Every tree will reward one wood and cost one energy.
+In our example, a lumber jack will chops trees with every tree rewarding one wood and cost one energy.

 ### Creating the player account

 First the player needs to create an account which saves the state of our player.
-Notice the last_login time which will save the current unix time stamp of the player he interacts with the program.
+Notice the last_login time saves the current unix time stamp of the player he interacts with the program.
-Like this we will be able to calculate how much energy the player has at a certain point in time.
+With this state, we will be able to calculate how much energy the player has at a certain point in time.
-We also have a value for wood which will store the wood the lumber jack chucks in the game.
+We also have a value for how much wood the lumber jack chucks in the game.

 ```rust